diffusiondata/diffusion-maven-plugin/README.md

             </dependency>

 If you do not provide this as a dependency and property, the value of `DIFFUSION_HOME` will be used if set.

+The `diffusion-maven-plugin/src/main/examples/` folder contains a single test, `DiffusionConnectIT.java`, that connects to a running Diffusion server with one of the default principals and passwords and subscribes to a topic.

+When you run `mvn clean install` in the `diffusion-maven-plugin/src/main/examples/` folder it starts a Diffusion server, runs the `DiffusionConnectIT.java` test against that server, and then stops the Diffusion server.
+You can use this example test to check that you have correctly set up the _diffusion-maven-plugin_